 Helsinki city is easy to travel but you’ll need to be prepared to use a combination of trams, buses, metro and rail.
-Using the HSL App (click link to download app) is the easiest way to get around.
+Using the HSL App (click the link to download the app) is the easiest way to get around.
 You literally enter a start and finish destination and it’ll give a combination of ways to get there, including the walking distance between them.
 It even shows you real-time location on a map!
 It’s possibly the best app I have ever used.
 Like, ever!
 We never got lost once.

 Cost Of Living Helsinki: Is Helsinki Expensive?